operand/agency/README.md

 let's add humans into the space so that they can chat with "Chatty".
 To do this, we'll use the `WebApp` class, which is a subclass of `Space`.

-Why is `WebApp` a subclass of `Space` and not `Operator`?
-This is an arbitrary choice up to the developer, but the guideline is:
+Why choose to subclass `Space` and not `Agent`?
+This is an arbitrary choice up to the developer, and may depend on what they want to accomplish.

-_If you want to include multiple operators as a group, you should create a `Space` subclass and implement any additional logic necessary to forward messages to individual operators in the group._

-We could implement `WebApp` as a subclass of `Operator`, and create a web application in a way where the web app would appear as a single operator, perhaps running it locally, if that fits the use case.
+We could implement `WebApp` as a subclass of `Agent`.
+This would represent the web application as a single agent within the system.
+Users of the web application would not be able to be addressed individually by agents.

-But since a typical web application serves multiple users, it may make sense to implement it as a `Space` subclass, so that individual users of the web application can be addressed by other operators using a namespace associated with the web application, as we'll see below.
+But since a typical web application serves multiple users, it may make sense to implement it as a `Space` subclass, so that individual users of the web application can be addressed by other agents using a namespace associated with the web application, as we'll see below.

-So this is _not_ the only way this could be accomplished but is intended as a complex example to showcase why one might want to define a `Space` subclass to group operators when it makes sense.
+So this is _not_ the only way this could be accomplished but is intended as a complex example to showcase why one might want to define a `Space` subclass to group agents when it makes sense.

 ### Examining the `WebApp` Class

-The implementation located [here](./everything/spaces/web_app.py) defines a simple `Flask` based web application that hosts a single page `React` based chat UI.
+The implementation located [here](./agency/spaces/web_app.py) defines a simple `Flask` based web application that hosts a single page `React` based chat UI.

-The implementation takes some shortcuts, but in it you'll see that we actually define two classes, one for the web application which extends `Space`, called `WebApp`, and a second class to represent users of the web app, called `WebAppUser`.
+The implementation takes some shortcuts, but in it you'll see that we actually define two classes, one for the web application which extends `Space`, called `WebApp`, and a second class to represent users of the web app which extends `Agent` and is called `WebAppUser`.

 The `WebAppUser` class is where we define the actions that an individual web app user may expose to others.

-Using the `asyncio` library you'll see that we simply forward messages as-is to the `React` frontend, and allow the client code to handle rendering and parsing of input as actions back to the `Flask` application, which in-turn sends them to their intended receiver in the space.
+Using the `asyncio` library you'll see that we simply forward messages as-is to the `React` frontend, and allow the client code to handle rendering and parsing of input as actions back to the `Flask` application, which routes them to their intended receiver in the space.

+This way, we allow individual web users to appear as individual agents to others in the space.

 ## Namespacing and Adding the Web Application